-4. Wait for the 16 seconds and before you click Continue.

-5. Depending on your web browser, click Browse or Choose File and navigate to the folder on your computer where the unzipped firmware file (.bin) is located and select it.
+- 4. Wait for the 15 seconds and click continue. - 5.
+Click Browse or Choose File and navigate to the folder on your computer where the unzipped firmware file (.bin) is located and select it. - 5.
+Click Upgrade.
+If prompted, click Yes or OK.